UTS-TOPS-Math-Competition/UTS-TOPS-Math-Competition.github.io/info.md

 title: Information
 ---

-The UTS-TOPS Math Competition is a contest for high school students organized by UTS and TOPS.
+UTMC is a team math competition for high school students in the GTA.

-More info to come later.
+# Rules